sumitpanpatte/Automation_POC/Readme.txt

 System should have setup to support java maven project.
 That is
 1) Java Runtime environment configured in system.
 2) Install and configure Maven.
+3) Google chrome and firefox should be installed in system

 Key feature of Framework:
 1) Use of Open source test automation tool selenium